BDAG Training Classes

 It is possible to complete each of the foundation levels in one term – if you do all the homework and practice training exercises with your dog most days.
 However, it is far more important for you and your dog to progress at your own pace (with homework) than to aspire to a speedy rate of progress through the levels.

-Once Foundation 2 training is completed, the handler-dog team is able to enroll in the assessment for the Geelong Canine Citizen Award.
-Achievement of this award allows the team to participate in the advanced classes, and allows the owner to apply for a discount on Council dog registration fees.
+Once Foundation training is completed, the handler-dog team is able to enroll in the assessment for the Geelong Canine Citizen Award.
+Achievement of this award allows the team to participate in the advanced classes.

 If you are not yet a member and have questions about classes that are not answered on this website and in the FAQ section, please contact us at firstname.lastname@example.org